Threadstone-Wiki/Threadstone-Wiki/pages/update-suppression.md

 An excellent video explanation is [Xcoms Update Suppression Explained](https://www.youtube.com/watch?v=IJhZpK-8p54)

-Prerequisites for this page:

--Tick phases: In every tick there is a player phase.
-There is a distinction between things happening immediately, and things being scheduled to happen in a tick phase.

 # Introduction

-1. **If an exception is thrown in the player phase of a tick, the game just ignores the exception and continues running instead of shutting down the server.**
+1. **If an exception is thrown in the [player phase](tick-phases.md) of a tick, the game just ignores the exception and continues running instead of shutting down the server.**

-2. **One can easily cause StackOverflow exceptions using long chains of immediate block updates.**
+2. **One can easily cause StackOverflow exceptions using long chains of [immediate block updates](tick-phases.md#immediate-updates).**

 An *update suppressor* is a contraption that immediately causes a StackOverflow exception when its input block receives a block update.
 Update suppressors that do not exploit instant tile ticks usually use several thousand rails to do this.